 New tax rules for the crypto industry

-While the ECB focuses on the digital euro, Europe has introduced new tax rules to mitigate fraud and evasion with cryptocurrency transactions.
+While the ECB focuses on the digital euro, Europe has introduced new tax rules.
+They try to mitigate fraud and evasion with cryptocurrency transactions.
 The European Commission wants companies that offer services with crypto assets to provide tax information about their users and transactions.
 It will, it reported, equalize the tax rules for crypto assets with those applied to traditional companies.
 The aim is to help Europe increase its tax revenues.

-Meanwhile, ECB board member Fabio Panetta has called on the Commission to ban the use of cryptocurrencies with a high environmental impact.
+Meanwhile, ECB board member Fabio Panetta has called on the Commission to ban cryptocurrencies with a high environmental impact.
 He also pointed out that crypto assets are not a form of money, comparing technology to gambling.
 Last week, the ECB published an article strongly criticizing Bitcoin.
-It noted that the cryptocurrency's operation is highly polluting and headed for irrelevance.
+It noted that the cryptocurrency’s operation is highly polluting and headed for irrelevance.